Shubham999-code/Adverse-Event-Reporting-in-the-Food-and-Cosmetics-Industry/README.md

 Industry-Specific Analysis: Highlights the distribution of adverse events among various industry categories, pinpointing sectors with elevated reports of adverse incidents.

+# Key Insights Of Worksheets

+Gender-Specific Reporting: Shows important trends in how different genders report adverse events, suggesting possible differences in how often each gender is affected or how often they report these events.

+Product Role in Adverse Events: Distinguishes between suspect and concomitant products, offering essential insights for safety assessments.

+Symptom Severity Index: A chart to prioritize responses by analyzing the severity and occurrence rates of reported symptoms.

+Industry Distribution : the distribution of events across various industries, showing a significant concentration in the vitamins, minerals, proteins, and diet industry.

+# Technical Overview

+Data Transformation and Modeling: We used advanced DAX functions and Power BI's data modeling features to efficiently handle and analyze the large dataset.

+Interactive Visuals: We used customizable filters and slicers to explore the data dynamically, such as selecting product roles, age groups, and industry names.

+Predictive Analytics: Using Power BI to analyze past data and make forecasts about future trends.

+# Business Effectiveness

+Regulatory Compliance: Helps pinpoint products with many adverse event reports, aiding in regulatory compliance and safety improvements.

+Product Safety Monitoring: Offers valuable information for manufacturers and regulators to improve product safety and monitoring.

+Public Health Choices: Assists public health officials in making informed decisions to prevent and manage adverse health events.

+# Conclusion